LeoBrOd/LeoBrOd/README.md

-- 👋 Hi, I’m @Leonid
+- 👋 Hi, my name is @Leonid
-- 👀 I’m interested in getting new knowledge
+- 👀 I’m interested in getting new job as a Full Stack Developer
-- 🌱 I’m currently learning coding
 - 📫 You can reach me on slack - Leo

 <!---